-- a. religious holy day, including travel for that purpose; - b. active military service, including travel for that purpose; - c. participation in an official university function; - d. illness or other extenuating circumstances; - e. pregnancy and parenting under Title IX; and - f. when the University is officially closed.
+1. religious holy day, including travel for that purpose; 2. active military service, including travel for that purpose; 3. participation in an official university function; 4. illness or other extenuating circumstances; 5. pregnancy and parenting under Title IX; and 6. when the University is officially closed.

-In all cases, students need to present proof upon returning to class and request personally a copy of the make- up laboratory activity (lab exercises) or talk to the instructor with regards to time and date to take the missed exam.
+In all cases, students need to present proof upon returning to class and request personally a copy of the make-up laboratory activity (lab exercises) or talk to the instructor with regards to time and date to take the missed exam.